Analysis | What legal ground do Republican governors have to push back on vaccine mandates?

 The crux of the debate is where one’s personal freedom lies in relation to the broader health and rights of the nation.

-A century ago, in 1905, the Supreme Court was asked a similar question and sided with the vaccine mandates.
+About a century ago, in 1905, the Supreme Court was asked a similar question and sided with the vaccine mandates.

 In 1905, at the height of a smallpox outbreak and at a time when infectious diseases were the No. 1 killer in America, the court considered whether Cambridge, Mass., could force people to get vaccinated for it.
-There was intense and passionate resistance to these vaccine mandates, with some people going so far as to burn their arm with nitric acid to make it look like they had smallpox, which left a scar, reports the New York Times.
+There was intense and passionate resistance to these vaccine mandates, with some people going so far as to burn their arm with nitric acid to make it look like they had smallpox, which left a scar, the New York Times reports.

 A local pastor, Henning Jacobson, resisted, claiming and his son had bad reactions to earlier vaccines.
-He sued Cambridge and argued that “compulsion to introduce disease into a healthy system is a violation of liberty” and that being forced to take the vaccine violated his 14th Amendment rights, which says that no state shall “State deprive any person of life, liberty, or property.”
+He sued Cambridge and argued that “compulsion to introduce disease into a healthy system is a violation of liberty” and that being forced to take the vaccine violated his 14th Amendment rights, which says that no state shall “deprive any person of life, liberty, or property.”

 That was a relatively easy no for the court.
-In a 7-2 ruling in Jacobson vs. Massachusetts, it decided that jurisdictions do have the right to require people to get vaccinated.
+In a 7-to-2 ruling in Jacobson v.
+Massachusetts, it decided that jurisdictions do have the right to require people to get vaccinated.
 Back then, the government was much more forceful about it, knocking down people’s doors to get them vaccinated, the New York Times says.

 Justice John Marshall Harlan wrote, rather presciently for today’s pandemic, that: “upon the principle of self-defense, of paramount necessity, a community has the right to protect itself against an epidemic of disease which threatens the safety of its members.”

-He hit at this core idea among vaccine-mandate-skeptics that personal liberty must come above all else.
-Liberty, he write, is not “an absolute right in each person to be, in all times and in all circumstances, wholly free from restraint.”
+He hit at this core idea among vaccine-mandate skeptics that personal liberty must come above all else.
+Liberty, he wrote, is not “an absolute right in each person to be, in all times, and in all circumstances, wholly freed from restraint.”

 But even as the justices expounded on where the lines of civil liberty are drawn, they didn’t make broad or sweeping determinations about vaccine mandates.
 It was specific to this Cambridge case.

-An anti-vaccination league (not just anti-vaccine-mandate) got started up a few years after that, writes Nicholas Mosvick at the National Constitution Center.
+An anti-vaccination league (not just anti-vaccine mandate) got started up a few years after that, writes Nicholas Mosvick at the National Constitution Center.
 And over the years, the Jacobson case got rechallenged and re-upheld.
 The Supreme Court has generally leaned to the side of giving the government authority to protect public health.

 “Laws that restrict … liberty rights need only be ‘rationally related’ to any ‘legitimate state interest,’ and the Court continues to accept almost any plausible reason as justification,” three scholars with the state of Massachusetts wrote in 2005, summarizing the court’s various other rulings on this.

-The American Civil Liberties Union recently raised another Supreme Court case for people who say they won’t get vaccinated on religious grounds: The 1944 case Prince vs. Massachusetts, where the court decided a Jehovah’s Witness could continue to employ her child on the street to sell literature.
+The American Civil Liberties Union recently raised another Supreme Court case for people who say they won’t get vaccinated on religious grounds: The 1944 case Prince v.
+Massachusetts, where the court decided a Jehovah’s Witness could continue to employ her child on the street to sell literature.

 But the justices put boundaries on religious freedom, writing: “The right to practice religion freely does not include liberty to expose the community or the child to communicable disease or the latter to ill health or death.’”